Product Manager, Adobe

 Designer & Artist

 Ekene Ijeoma is a designer and artist.
-He explores the artistic and humanistic properties of data, transforming them in poetic and pragmatic ways to change how we understand our world.
-He was featured in Good Magazine ‘Good 100’ 2016 for “tackling pressing global issues”.
+His work explores the artistic and humanistic properties of data, transforming them in poetic and pragmatic ways to change how we understand our world.
+He is a NYFA Fellow in Design, Urban Environments, and Architecture.
+He was featured in Adweek's Creative 100 "10 visual artists whose imagination and intellect will inspire you" and GOOD Magazine's GOOD 100 "people "tackling pressing global issues”.

 Mac in Art